 In short, we are world-leading experts on mix-nets.
 We know much about arithmetic code and we have had the advice regarding our arithmetic code from world leading experts.
 We take code quality very seriously and have repeatedly subjected our code to the analysis of top researchers from the relevant fields.

 We focus on content, readability, and functionality.
 Please let us know if something is hard to find or hard to understand.

 There are too many changes to list them here.
 We have done an extensive re-write of much of the code between the LGPL version and the current version.
 The current version provides more functionality and is much more secure and robust by default.
 It has been optimized in several ways and elliptic curves are implemented at the native level.
-Some data formats have been slightly modified and of course the documentation is more comprehensive.
+Some data formats have been slightly modified and of course the documentation is more comprehensive and correct.
 The code quality has been improved drastically and the user interfaces have been improved.

 We are not aware of any security critical bugs or vulnerabilities in the old LGPL version, but we recommend users that consider using it to compare it to the current version before they make up their mind.
 We do not support the old LGPL version.

 It is of course wrong to claim universal verifiability, or any verifiability at all for that matter, without a proof of security relative to a rigorous definition of security.
 Surprisingly, some vendors, and even researchers, pitch such proposals as "verifiable" anyway.

 There are other mix-nets that use non-interactive zero-knowledge proofs in an attempt to be universally verifiable, indeed, we know of at least one research prototype that has implemented the proof of a shuffle that we invented, namely UniVote.

 However, no other implementation has a formal specification of the format of the non-interactive zero-knowledge proof of correctness.
 Our description is mature and several years old and has been used by multiple undergraduates to implement stand-alone verifiers without access to the source code.
 Thus, we know that it is correct.